thaddeuspearson/LS-LS170/LS171_exam_study_guide.md

 #### 2. Be able to describe the HTTP request/response cycle:

-- Client send a request to the server, and provides the required headers and any optional headers necessary to complete the request
+- Client sends a request to the server, and provides the required headers and any optional headers necessary to complete the request

 - Server processes the request with an appropriate response HTTP status code,